 Admission awards are for newly admitted students entering the University of Toronto in year one of their undergraduate studies.
-Students are automatically considered for a variety of admission awards when they apply to the University.
-There are also admission awards that require students to complete a separate application or awards profile.
+Students are automatically considered for a variety of admission awards when they apply to U of T. There are also admission awards that require students to complete a separate application or awards profile.

 The Awards Profile makes it possible for U of T applicants in Canada to be considered for admission awards based on financial need, academic merit, leadership, and other criteria.